4.3.3 Implementing court orders made under the child support legislation

 - terminating events & change of assessment orders

-- setting a rate of child support for more than one child
+- setting a rate of child support for more than 1 child

 - unemployment clauses